|

 as buyers clamored to be the first on the block with the

-new toy.
 And they of course had that most important ingredient: An

 identifiable connection to the top Yamaha 500cc Grands